fylein/sageintacct-sdk-py/README.md

 response = connection.employees.get(field='EMPLOYEEID', value='E101')
 ```

+## Advanced Queries
-Several methods of querying the Sage Inacct API exists within the SDK.
-Get_by_query allows you to specify multiple
+Several methods of querying the Sage Inacct API exists within the SDK.  <get_by_query> allows you to specify multiple
-critera using textual operators and booleans.
+critera using textual mathematical operators and logical filters.

 Arguments are passed to and_filter, or_filter, or both.
+The and_filter is the default operator to pass filters to.
+For example if you want to pass a single operator without a logical context you would pass it to and_filter.

+You must pass multiple operators to or_filter.

+You may also format your own filter payload in accordance with API documentation and pass to the function.

 See query structures here: https://developer.intacct.com/web-services/queries/

-Warnings:
-1.)
-The API is rate limited at 2000 records.

-2.)
-Operators can only be used once in a given boolean context.
-A filter cannot accept multiple 'equalto' operators
+Warning: Operators can only be used once in a given logical context. and_filter cannot accept multiple 'equalto' operators
 for example.
+This is an API limitation.

 ```python
 #